Economic Dignity

 POWER has succeeded in helping more workers achieve a livable wage.
 In 2016 we worked with Philadelphia’s City Council to ensure that all projects involving public dollars pay workers a fair and livable wage.

-In 2015 POWER worked with the Council to gain a $12 minimum wage for all projects subcontracted from the city government.
+In 2015, POWER worked with the Council to gain a $12 minimum wage for all projects subcontracted from the city government.
 And when a large multinational corporation based in Philadelphia attempted to gain an exemption, POWER stood strong.
-We hosted prayer vigils, testified in hearings and launched a media campaign focused on the City Council, which, in turn, stood strong and denied the exemption.

 POWER is continuing its work for economic dignity in two important ways: